Why can't I see shared devices on the network?

 mDNS was not designed for use on large networks. mDNS generates large amounts of network traffic that has had a significant impact on the performance of the campus network.

-What does this all mean to me?
+What does all this mean to me?

 In short you will no longer see services that rely on mDNS.
 This may include: